ChandlerSwift/www/content/posts/2023-01-04-new-year-new-router/index.md

   to set up vlans for my IoT gear.
 My switch and access point both support this, so it might be nice to try. https://openwrt.org/docs/guide-user/network/vlan/start

+### Reboot time: 30 seconds
+One thing I wanted to measure was how long the router takes to come back up after a reboot or power outage.
+My fairly unscientific test ("start pinging the router, SSH in and reboot the router, measure how many seconds' worth of pings are lost"), repeated 3 times, yielded 29, 29, and 30 seconds.
+This isn't fantastic (something this basic should probably be able to start and get network connected somewhat faster) but it's definitely usable, and an improvement over what I had with pfSense.

 ### UI samples